bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 6. Enjoy! :-)

-## Notes about custom CSS you may have applied to the official PiStar Dashboard
+## Notes about custom CSS you may have applied

   * When using the `-id` or `-ia` options, the W0CHP CSS is installed, and any of your custom CSS settings before installing the W0CHP dashboard, are backed up in the event you want to restore the official dashboard